Mining rewards breakdown

 • Rewards optimal distribution (not clustered)

-• Penalties for redundancy within 15–50 km radius
+• Penalties for redundancy over three stations within 15–50 km radius

 • Rewards sparsely covered areas to encourage useful deployments